-This is a summary of some of the articles taken from the newsletters sent to the Secretary from SEHA Groups and Societies, February 2022.
+This is a summary of some of the articles taken from the newsletters and other correspondence sent to the Secretary from SEHA Groups and Societies.
 Compiled by Heather Arnold.

 Balnarring & District Historical Society

 • The November 2022 Snippets has an article by Richard Day on George Gunning.
 George was born in 1904 and in 1927 arrived in Merricks and commenced work an 1800 acre property owned by Elsie Cole, and her daughters Phyllis and Lorraine.
 He had his own shack on the property, never drove a car or tractor, but could do all his work with a team of draught horses or from the back of a stock horse.
 George lived on the property until his death in 1985.

 • There is also an article by Marlene Weston on the Beach store at Merricks Beach.
 Her father-in-law, Alf Weston purchased land in the area in 1926 and in the 1940s built a store at the beach to cater to holiday makers; the Westons also operated the Merricks General Store.
 Marlene and her husband John operated the Beach store in the 1960s and early 1970s.